datafuturesco/template-data-product/dags/README.md

 Refer the `python-virtualenv-operator.py` for using PythonVirtualenvOperator to run dbt models.

 This DAG imports helper functions defined in the `dbt_helpers.py` of dbt_helpers packaged folder.

+#### template-cross-project.py

+If you want to incorporate the mutli-dbt project with cross-project dependencies, you can leverage this DAG to utilize the cross-project dependency.
+The parent DBT project is provided as a custom plugin to the Airflow Virtual env, which is included as a package to your child DBT project.
+Note that this DAG ensures that you build and run only your child models by passing the model name as the Airflow context variable.

 ## Cross-DAG Dependecies handling